 Excerpt: When Congress authorized the Commission in the Spectrum Act to conduct an incentive auction of broadcast spectrum, we had several goals in mind.
 We certainly wanted the Commission to design an auction that would make more spectrum available to wireless carriers to meet soaring demand for mobile broadband use.

-To read the letter, click here.
-To read the related press release, click here.
+To read the letter relating to LG Chem, click here.
+To read the letter relating to Fisker Automotive, Inc., click here.